 Rather than relying solely on heavy ACT prep books, you can lighten your load by moving your ACT prep online.
-You'll find lots of free resources on everything from test content, key strategies, and high quality practice questions.
+You'll find lots of free resources on everything, from test content and key strategies to high-quality practice questions.

 This guide will go over the best test prep websites you should be using if you're aiming to ace the ACT.
-First, a word on the perspective I have when it comes to ACT websites.
+But first, a word on the perspective I have when it comes to ACT websites.

 You might be wondering how objective a guide from an online ACT prep company can be about recommending other online ACT resources.
-To give full disclosure, I personally think that PrepScholar has the most insightful and relevant ACT guides being offered online.
+To give full disclosure, I personally think that PrepScholar has the most insightful and relevant ACT guides available online.

 We delve into every aspect of the testing process, including choosing your test dates, understanding the scoring process, knowing exactly what's on each section, and using time-saving comprehension strategies to maximize your scores.
-We also take a holistic approach to test prep, keeping in mind that every student has different goals and schedules, and may be thinking about the ACT from any grade in middle or high school.
+We also take a holistic approach to test prep, keeping in mind that every student has different goals and schedules, and can come from any grade in middle school or high school.

 That being said, there are several other websites that are important to explore and learn from as you prep for the ACT.
-Rather than limiting yourself to one source of information, you can best prepare and boost your scores by taking advantage of all the free online resources on the ACT.
+Rather than limiting yourself to one source of information, you can best prepare yourself and boost your scores by taking advantage of all free online ACT resources.

 Official ACT Website

 After you open an ACT account, you can find an ACT Question of the Day, which can be useful to start early and study a little at a time.
-The site also has practice questions in English, Math, Reading, Science, and Writing, along with a useful ACT study guide in both English and Spanish.
+The site also offers a useful ACT study guide in both English and Spanish.

-If you don't mind spending a bit, then you can also purchase the ACT Online Prep Program for $39.95.
+If you don't mind spending a bit, you can also purchase the ACT Online Prep Program for $39.95.
 This program has lessons in English, Reading, Math, and Science, plus two Writing prompts and sample essays.
-It offers some degree of personalization, and it keeps track of your progress so you know what you've studied and what you still need to review.
+It offers some degree of personalization and keeps track of your progress so you know what you've studied and what you still need to review.

-Practice questions from ACT, Inc. are very useful, since they are official questions directly from the testmakers and thus are the truest representation of what you'll encounter on the ACT.
-However, they are not updated very often, and the website has a relatively small number of practice questions that it offers for free.
-I would recommend answering these only after having done some other prep first as a way to gauge your level and figure out where you still need to improve.
+Practice questions from ACT, Inc., are very useful as they are official questions directly from the test makers and thus the truest representation of what you'll encounter on the ACT.
+However, they are not updated very often, and the website has a relatively small number of practice questions available for free.
+I would recommend answering these only after having done some other prep first as a way to gauge your level and figure out what you still need to improve.